scummvm/scummvm/doc/docportal/using_scummvm/global_settings.rst

 _`MT-32 tab`
 ---------------
+Use the MT-32 tab to change the settings of MT-32 devices.

+,,,,,,,,,,,,,

 MT-32 Device
-	++Clarify?
-Would an external MIDI synthesizer listed below show up here??
+	Specifies a preferred MT-32 device, which ScummVM uses whenever MT-32 playback is required.

 **True Roland MT-32 (disable GM emulation)**
-	Enable this option if you are using an actual Roland MT-32, LAPC-I, CM-64, CM-32L, CM-500, or a GS device with an MT-32 map.
+	Enable this option only if you are using an actual Roland MT-32, LAPC-I, CM-64, CM-32L, CM-500 or other MT-32 compatible device.
+Note that this cannot be used in conjuntion with the Roland GS device option.

 **Roland GS device (enable MT-32 mappings)**
-	 Enable this if you are using a GS device that has an MT-32 map, such as a SC-55, SC-88 or SC-8820.
-Roland GS mode may be disabled for games that use General MIDI natively.
+	 Enable this option if you are using a GS device that has an MT-32 map, such as an SC-55, SC-88 or SC-8820.
+Note that this cannot be used in conjunction with the True Roland MT-32 option.

 ,,,,,